Trump lawyers argue Democrats just want to overturn election

 “This entire impeachment process is about the house managers’ insistence that they are able to read everybody’s thoughts,” Sekulow said.
 “They can read everybody’s intention.
 Even when the principal speakers, the witnesses themselves, insist that those interpretations are wrong.”

 Defense lawyers say Trump was a victim not only of Democratic rage but also of overzealous agents and prosecutors.
-Sekulow cited mistakes made by the FBI in its surveillance of a former Trump campaign aide in the now-concluded Trump-Russia election investigation.
+Sekulow cited mistakes made by the FBI in its surveillance of a former Trump campaign aide in the now-concluded Trump-Russia election investigation, and referred to the multi-million-dollar cost of that probe.

 “You cannot simply decide this case in a vacuum,” he said.